wking-io/Fluture/README.md

 #### chainRec
 ##### `.chainRec :: ((b -> Next, c -> Done, b) -> Future a Iteration) -> b -> Future a c`

-Stack- and memory-safe asynchronous "recursion" based on [FantasyLand ChainRec][26].
+Stack- and memory-safe asynchronous "recursion" based on [FantasyLand ChainRec][FL:chainrec].

 Calls the given function with the initial value (as third argument), and expects a Future of an [Iteration](#type-signatures).
 If the Iteration is incomplete